Today’s guest is Dr. Jacqueline Hubbard, a private-practice child and adolescent Psychiatrist.

-Hear her thoughts on the specialty, what you can do to get involved, and see if this is something you might take interest in.
+Hear her thoughts on child and adolescent psychiatry, what you can do to get involved, and if this is something you might take interest in!

 Jacqueline knew she wanted to go to medical school when she was a sophomore in college.
 Then in medical school, she narrowed down her choices.
 Having interest in both Pediatrics and Psychiatry, she ended up picking psychiatry and decided on the Child and Adolescent Fellowship.